j-space-b/lightning-fpt/README.md

 ## Overview

-Lightning Pod LLM will help to familiarize with the basics of LLMs.
+LAI Lit-LLaMA will help to familiarize with the basics of Lightning's implementation of LLaMA – Lit-LLaMA, and understand key tasks such as pre-training, quantization, sparsification, and fine-tuning.